 You can test Asana for free to get a feel for the tool.

-Asana’s customer support is quite divisive: on the one hand, the software is rather simple to set up within your teams and the customer support is rather provided and available in French.
-On the other hand, and this is really one of Asana’s weak points, it has a rather bad reputation according to the comments.
+Asana’s customer support is a bit of a mixed bag: on the one hand, the software is pretty easy to set up within your teams, and customer support is pretty extensive and available in French.
+On the other hand, and this is really one of Asana’s weak points, it has a rather bad reputation if the comments are anything to go by.

-You can find most of the answers to your questions online thanks to well-stocked FAQs in French.
+You can find many of the answers to your questions online, thanks to our extensive FAQ section.

-You can participate in the Asana Academy, which offers great case studies, for example, to show you how different types of businesses and projects use Asana.
+You can take part in the Asana Academy, for example, which offers well-done case studies to show you how different types of companies and projects use Asana.

-The Asana Academy is also rich in video tutorials and webinars.
-Note that these are not available in French.
+The Asana Academy is also packed with video tutorials and webinars.
+Please note that these are not available in French.

 Discover Asana

-Asana is fairly easy to implement in your teams due to the many resources available online.
+Asana is fairly easy to set up in your teams, thanks to the many resources available online.

-One of Asana’s strengths is its catalog of integrations, which really helps extend its functionality.
-For example, your team is instantly notified on Slack whenever there is an update to a project or task in Asana.
-Note, however: some advanced integrations, like Salesforce and Tableau, are not available with all plans.
+One of Asana’s strengths is its catalog of integrations, which really help to extend its functionality.
+For example, your team is instantly notified on Slack whenever a project or task is updated in Asana.
+Note, however, that some advanced integrations, such as Salesforce and Tableau, are not available with all plans.

 To name just a few integrations, you can find:

-- Design tools like Canva, Adobe Creative Cloud, Figma, etc.
+- Design tools such as Canva, Adobe Creative Cloud, Figma, etc.

-- Customer support software such as Zendesk, Freshdesk, or HelpSpot for the resolution of the most complex tickets
+- Customer support software such as Zendesk, Freshdesk, or HelpSpot for resolving the most complex tickets

 - Communication tools: Microsoft Teams, Zoom, Gmail, Outlook, Slack, etc.